klaus-strele/shipshape/README.md

    ```

    The tool will then:
    1. Run the commands listed in `preDeploy`.
+   2. Create the `destination` directory if it does not exist, or empty an existing directory while keeping those files and subfolders in `keepList`
    2. Copy the contents of the `source` directory to the `destination`.
    3. Run the commands listed in `postDeploy`.